Self-Introduction In Interview For Experienced Candidates

-Here are a few points highlighting the importance of self-introduction in an interview:
+Here are a few points highlighting the importance of self-introduction in interview for experienced candidates:

 You can sell yourself